Filing your Income Tax Return (ITR) doesn’t have to be a puzzle. If terms like ITR-1, ITR-2, or

 Who can use it?

-- Individuals and Hindu Undivided Families (HUFs) having income from "Profits and Gains from Business or Profession"
+- Individuals and Hindu Undivided Families (HUFs) having income

 - Individuals/HUFs who are partners in a firm